Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Experiment Setup

 \subsubsection{Electron detection at $Q^2 \geq 4.0$~GeV$^2$}

 For the measurements at $Q^2 \ge 4.0$ GeV$^2$, a lead-glass calorimeter was used to detect electrons due to the larger electron solid angle compared to the proton solid angle defined by HRSL.
 The lead-glass blocks from the standard HRSR calorimeter were used to assemble this calorimeter along with some additional spare blocks.
 Figure~\ref{fig:calo} shows a front and a side view of the calorimeter on its platform.
 The blocks of lead-glass, of cross-sectional area $15\times 15$~cm$^2$, were individually wrapped in one foil of aluminized mylar, and one foil of black paper, to avoid light leaks.
-Each block was then tested, and fine wrapping was performed in order to keep the current from noise drawn in the phototube under 100~nA.
+Each block was then tested, and the current drawn in the phototube due to noise was found to be less than 100 nA for all blocks.
 The blocks were assembled in a rectangular array of 9 columns and 17 rows, requiring a total of 153 blocks.
 Most of the blocks, in green in Figure~\ref{fig:calo}, were 35~cm long, corresponding to 13.7~radiation lengths.
 37 blocks positioned on the edges of the calorimeter were only 30~cm long, corresponding to 11.8~radiation lengths (in blue in Figure~\ref{fig:calo}).
 The highest electron energy, at $Q^2$ = 4.0~GeV$^2$, was 2.5 GeV.
 At this energy, the shower stops after 7.7 radiation lengths, so that the entire shower is contained in the block.
 Since only 147 blocks were available, 6 blocks were missing to form a complete rectangle.
 These were replaced by wood placeholder blocks at the corners of the detector (in red in Figure~\ref{fig:calo}).
 The active area of the calorimeter was 3.31~m$^2$.

 The blocks were placed in the steel support frame (1), and held together using wood plates (2).
 The front of the support was covered with a one inch thick aluminum plate (3) to absorb very low energy particles.
 The ensemble was lifted by the top steel plate (4) onto the platform (5) using the Hall A crane.
 Balance on the platform was maintained by the steel support legs (6).
 The ensemble was placed on wheels and moved with the help of the Hall A crane attached to the steel lifting frame (7).
 The calorimeter was placed at the distance from the target required to match the electron solid angle to that of the proton at each kinematic setting.
 The acceptance matching was only approximate, due to the complicated shape of the spectrometer acceptance.
 Overall, about 5\% of elastic events with a proton detected in HRSL were lost due to acceptance mismatching.
 The Cherenkov light emitted by primary electrons and shower secondaries in the lead-glass was collected by Photonis XP2050 photomultipliers (8), and the signals were digitized by LeCroy 1881 integrating ADCs and LeCroy 1877 TDCs.